All Access Pass - 1 FREE Month!

 Mineral bone disorders

-Mineral bone disorders can occur when kidney disease interferes with vitamin D activation, leading to calcium/phosphate imbalances and bone pathologies (
+Mineral bone disorders can occur when kidney disease interferes with vitamin D activation, leading to calcium/phosphate imbalances and bone pathologies (secondary hyperparathyroidism).

 Renal osteodystrophy is common in advanced CKD; osteitis fibrosa cystica is the most common.
 Osteitis fibrosa cystica is the result of secondary hyperparathyroidism with high bone resorption and subperiosteal lesions.
 Patients experience bone pain and proximal muscle weakness.